starcoinorg/starcoin-cookbook/docs/03-move/97-move-test/02-move-integration-test.md

 OPTIONS:
         --addr <address>
         --amount <initial-balance>     [default: 100000000000]
-        --public-key <public-key>
 ```

 Directive **faucet** can create and faucet an address (can be named address like `alice`, `tom` or raw address like `0x1`, `0x2`) with some STC of given amount.
 If the address is a named address, it will auto generate an raw address(and public key) and assign it to the named address.
-If you has some specific requirements on `public-key`, use `--public-key` to specify it.

 Examples: